 Section 15.
 Touched with the ball.
 Or if, at any time, he is touched by the ball while in play in the hands of an adversary, without some part of his person being on a base.

 Section 19.
 Running out of line of bases.
-Players running the bases must, as far as possible, keep upon the direct line between bases; and should any player run three feet out of this line, for purpose of avoiding the ball in the hands of an adversary, he shall be declared out.
+Players running the bases must, as far as possible, keep upon the direct line between bases, and should any player run three feet out of this line for the purpose of avoiding the ball in the hands of an adversary, he shall be declared out.

 Section 20.
 Interfering with a fielder.
-Any player who shall intentionally prevent an adversary from catching or fielding the ball shall be declared out.
+Any player who shall intentionally prevents an adversary from catching or fielding the ball shall be declared out.

 Section 21.
 Obstructing baserunners.
-If the player is prevented making a base by the intentional obstruction of an adversary, he shall be entitled to that base, and not be put out.
+If the player is prevented from making a base by the intentional obstruction of an adversary, he shall be entitled to that base and not be put out.